Jeansen/jeansen.github.io/_posts/2021-12-17-from-xorg-to-wayland.markdown

 Right!
 It should be a matter of seconds.
 Guess what?
 Murphy's Law punched me right in the face.
 First problem was, that GNOME Shell could not connect to X server.
 Problem was, I still had the legacy wrapper for Xorg installed (xserver-org-legacy).
 Uninstalling helped to get a connection.
-And with Wayland I do want nor need any X server for my user session.
+And with Wayland I do not want nor need any X server for my user session.
+And other applications for X can still be run in a nested XWayland server.

 ## Broken extension